brandonviaje/PrecisionTechCollab/Docs/devdocs/api.md

 - **Path Variables:**
   - `movieId` (path parameter, required): The ID of the movie to remove from favourites.
 - **Request Parameters:**
-  - `username` (query parameter, required): The username of the user who wants to remove the movie.
+  - `username`: The username of the user who wants to remove the movie.
 - **Response:**
   - **200 OK:** "Movie removed from favorites successfully"
   - **404 Not Found:** "Movie not found in favorites for user: {username}"